Latest news from Albury

 The recently introduced Family Rod enables up to two family members to fish at any time, including a guest at any time.

-Lake and river beats have been fishing well in the first couple of weeks of the season.
+Lake and river beats have been fishing well in the first few of weeks of the season.
 Park Lake is stained brown with a diatom (early season algae) but should clear in the next week or two.
 Banks have dried well lakeside, but river beat sections are still quite soggy in places.
 Planting reed plants is helping to firm up the banks.
+Meanwhile, new pools enhanced by ironstone weirs are proving to be useful additions to the portfolio of Park fishing.

 Fishing here also gives you access to the entire day water system at Albury.